subashvugha0810/one-click-hugo-cms/site/content/values/_index.md

       for Mount Olive Matric.
 Hr.
 Sec.
 School.

       Mr. and Mrs. Jayapaul dream has always been to educate children by teaching them life's values and providing quality education for mental, physical, moral and social development.
 They believe in the Biblical Principle.
 "Train up a child in the way he should go and when he is old, he will not depart from it.
 Proverbs 22:6
-    imageUrl: /img/about-single-origin.jpg
-  - heading: Sustainable farming
-    text: >
-      Sustainable agriculture is farming in sustainable ways based on an understanding of ecosystem services, the study of relationships between organisms and their environment.
-What grows where and how it is grown are a matter of choice and careful consideration for nature and communities.
-    imageUrl: /img/about-sustainable-farming.jpg
-  - heading: Direct sourcing
-    text: >
-      We want to truly empower the communities that bring amazing coffee to you.
-      That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.
-    imageUrl: /img/about-direct-sourcing.jpg
-  - heading: Reinvest profits
-    text: >
-      We want to truly empower the communities that bring amazing coffee to you.
-      That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.

     imageUrl: /img/about-reinvest-profits.jpg
 ---